 - Bike the 14.5-mile East Bay Bike Path along Narragansett Bay to Bristol

-- Don’t miss WaterFire: Providence’s signature event from May-October, when a series of 100 bonfires blaze on the city’s three rivers plus music from around the world
+- Don’t miss WaterFire: Providence’s signature event from May–October, with a series of 100 bonfires blazing on the city’s three rivers and music from around the world